Skip to main content

 Enable debug logging

-export PREFECT_LOGGING_LEVEL=DEBUG
+export TEMPORAL_LOGGING_LEVEL=DEBUG

-docker compose logs fuzzforge-backend -f
+docker-compose -f docker-compose.yml logs fuzzforge-backend -f

 Collect diagnostic info